elmortem/assetfinder/AssetFinder/Assets/AssetScout/Documentation.md

 2. Select Target Asset:
    - Drag and drop any asset from the Project window
    - Or use the object picker field at the top of the Asset Scout window
-3. View Results: The tool will automatically search and display all references
+3. View Results: The tool will automatically search and display all references if Auto Refresh is enabled, otherwise click "Refresh" button

+## 4. How It Works
+Asset Scout solves a fundamental problem that Unity's native API doesn't address - reverse dependencies:

+- **Direct vs. Reverse Dependencies**:
+  - Unity's built-in `GetDependencies` API only shows which assets are used by a given asset (direct dependencies)
+  - Asset Scout finds which assets are using your target asset (reverse dependencies)

+- **Deep Reference Resolution**:
+  - Not only identifies which assets reference your target, but also shows the exact property paths where the reference occurs
+  - Crawls through complex nested objects to find all reference points

+This approach is essential for tasks like refactoring, asset cleanup, and understanding asset usage throughout your project.

-## 4. Cache System
+## 5. Cache System
 Asset Scout uses a cache system to maintain fast search performance:

 A. Automatic Updates:
-- The cache automatically updates when assets are imported, deleted, or moved
+- The cache automatically updates when assets are imported, deleted, or moved (if Auto Update Cache is enabled)
 - Changes are tracked and processed in real-time
 - Only affected assets are re-processed, ensuring efficient updates

 B. Manual Controls:
-- Auto-update can be disabled in settings if needed
+- Auto-update can be disabled in the settings if needed
 - Manual rebuilds are available for complete cache refresh
+- Force Rebuild option can be used to regenerate the entire cache

+C. Performance:
+- The cache system is highly optimized for quick reference lookups
+- Initial cache building for large projects (~35,000 assets) takes approximately 150 seconds
+- Subsequent incremental updates are much faster as they only process changed assets

-## 5. Interface Elements
+## 6. Interface Elements
 The Asset Scout window contains:
 - Rebuild Button: Updates the asset reference cache
 - Force Rebuild Option: Available in the rebuild dropdown menu
 - Target Asset Field: For selecting the asset to search for
-- Refresh Button: Updates the current search results
+- Refresh Button: Updates the current search results (visible when Auto Refresh is disabled)
 - Results Area: Displays found references with expandable details
 - Status Information: Shows last rebuild time and processing status
+- Processors: List of available reference processors that can be enabled/disabled

-## 6. Search Features
+## 7. Search Features
 Asset Scout can detect references in:
 - Scene files (.unity)
 - Prefab assets (.prefab)